 Designing or renovating a building poses significant challenges and risks for your architectural firm.
 If a client sues over scope creep, or a design flaw leads to an injury, your business could face a lawsuit.
 Insurance for architects protects against legal costs, medical bills, and other losses.

-These policies provide coverage for the most common risks in architecture.
+These insurance policies cover the most common risks for architects.

-This policy covers basic architect risks, such as customer property damage and injuries.
-Bundle with property insurance for savings in a business owner’s policy.
+A commercial general liability policy covers basic risks, including customer slip-and-fall injuries.
+Bundle it with property insurance for savings in a business owner’s policy (BOP).

-Workers’ compensation insurance is required in almost every state for businesses that have employees.
+Workers’ comp is required in almost every state for architecture businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy helps architects recover from data breaches and cyberattacks.
 It's strongly recommended for any small business that handles sensitive information.

 This policy helps cover the cost of property damage and injuries in an accident involving a vehicle owned by an architecture firm.
 Each state has its own requirements for auto liability insurance.

 It's easy to get architect business insurance coverage and surety bonds if you have your company information on hand.
 Our application will ask for basic facts about your company, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 Insureon's licensed insurance agents work with top-rated U.S. providers to find the right coverage for your architecture firm, whether you work independently or hire employees.